Frances Ridout, LLB hons, BVC, Barrister at Law

 Throughout her career Frances has worked on social justice cases, human rights issues and pro bono matters.
 She remains, as she has always been, committed to the provision of legal services for those who cannot afford to pay for representation.

-Frances is a fellow of the Higher Education Authority (FHEA).
+Frances is a fellow of the Higher Education Authority (FHEA) and a trustee for the Clinical Legal Education Organisation.

-Frances is the course convenor for the undergraduate optional module; LAW6156 The Practice of Law in a Clinical Environment.
+Frances is the course convenor for the undergraduate optional modules; LAW6156: The Practice of Law in a Clinical Environment, and Law6462: Street Law.

 - 'Victims of revenge porn turn to students for legal advice', The Guardian